 Borrowers in certain public service professions repaying through income-based, income-contingent and Pay as You Earn options may qualify for public service loan forgiveness after 10 years of repayment.
 Under income-based repayment and Pay as You Earn, subsidized loans may be eligible for interest subsidy during first three years of repayment.

 Drawbacks: Income-sensitive repayment is much less flexible because the payment term is limited to 10 years (15 years with a special forbearance provision), and monthly payments must cover accruing interest.
 Under income-based and income-contingent repayment, payments may be less than accruing interest, which means loan balance may actually increase while the borrower is making payments.
-Amounts forgiven under income-based, income-contingent and Pay as You Earn options will be treated as taxable income to the borrower.
+Under current tax law, amounts forgiven under income-based, income-contingent and Pay as You Earn options will be treated as taxable income to the borrower.
 To qualify for income-based and Pay as You Earn repayment options, borrowers must demonstrate a partial financial hardship, meaning that payments under a standard repayment option would exceed 15 percent of their discretionary income (10 percent for borrowers under the Pay as You Earn plan and under income-based repayment for new borrowers on or after July 1, 2014).
 (There is no partial financial hardship requirement for ICR or REPAYE.)